Friend of the Court

 - Forget that payments were not made during a vacation or other period when income was interrupted (layoff, strike, etc.), and that no extra money was later sent in to catch up the missed payments?
 This frequently occurs in cases in which an Order of Income Withholding is in effect.

-This means the payer is liable for the support and the FOC will continue to charge the support account the regular amount even during those periods.
+This means the payer is liable for the support and the FOC will continue to charge the regular amount of support even during those periods.
 If the recipient of support is willing to grant a credit for a specific dollar amount for a specific period of time, in writing, the court may grant the credit.
 If parenting time credits have been specified in your Judgment, failure to provide the FOC with the actual parenting time dates within 6 months will also cause problems.

 - Make support payments directly to the recipient instead of through MiSDU?
 If support is ordered payable through MiSDU that is the only way payments should be made.